anyei/custom-page-message/README.md

 ### TODO
-Add more message types, so far only alert has been added.
+Add more message types, so far the message types we have are simple, alert, toast, modal, modal2.

 ### Issues
 Please refer to the <a href="https://github.com/anyei/custom-page-message/issues">Issues</a> section.